 - And be sure to check out these other Chicken Dishes!

-- Baked Chicken Fingers Recipe
+- Crispy Baked Chicken Fingers with Panko

 And if you love this chicken dish, be sure to check out my one-pot chicken pot pie, old-fashioned chicken and rice casserole, or my chicken and dumplings in a slow cooker.

-Best Baked Chicken Fingers Recipe
+Why You'll Love This Baked Chicken Fingers Recipe

 ✅ Ready in 30 minutes